The ancestors of the name Sedon date back to the Anglo-Saxon

 Early History of the Sedon family

-This web page shows only a small excerpt of our Sedon research.Another 269 words (19 lines of text) are included under the topic Early Sedon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sedon research.Another 84 words (6 lines of text) covering the years 1644 and 1700 are included under the topic Early Sedon History in all our PDF Extended History products and printed products wherever possible.

 Sedon Spelling Variations